 The cost of energy might not be the top item to consider when deciding on a new city or state to live in.
 But it’s something to keep in mind as energy costs across the US vary anywhere from $104 to $321 a month.

 By the end of the year, that’s a $2,609 difference — not a paltry amount.
 So, if you don’t want to leave a family vacation on the table in the form of an energy bill, here are the most and least expensive states for energy.

 Top 5 cheapest states

 If you’re not looking to break the bank on energy each month, you’re going to want to go west.
-The top five cheapest states are located on the West coast and have an average cost of just $109 a month.
+The top five cheapest states are located on the West coast and have an average cost of only $109 a month.

 Looking at the monthly breakdown on costs, people in Idaho have the fifth-lowest outlay on the cost of electricity, with an average monthly spend of $94 and the lowest monthly spend on natural gas at just $9.

-3. Utah Mormons, monoliths and now add modestly priced energy to what Utah is known for, as it is the third cheapest state for energy with an average monthly cost of just $107 a month or an annual cost of $1,285.
+3. Utah Add modestly priced energy to everything2 Utah is known for, as it is the third cheapest state for energy with an average monthly cost of $107 a month or an annual cost of $1,285.
 Utah is actually the cheapest state for electricity at $76 a month but only the 13th lowest for natural gas prices at an average of $31 a month.

 Coming in fourth place is Colorado, with an average monthly energy bill of $112 or $1,341 annually.
 Colorado has the third lowest cost of electricity at $83 a month and the ninth monthly average bill for natural gas at $28.